HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/README.md

 After you defined your `getFeedback` function, make sure to include it into the exercise, for instance through `Exercise = () => <MonoExercise Problem={Problem} Solution={Solution} getFeedback={getFeedback} />`.

-If you do not specify a `getFeedback` function yourself, the `MonoExercise` and `StepExercise` components will try to make a feedback function themselves, where they attempt to give individual feedback to each input field based on the compare options provided in the `metaData`.
+If you do not specify a `getFeedback` function yourself, the `MonoExercise` and `StepExercise` components will try to make a feedback function themselves, where they attempt to give individual feedback to each input field based on the compare options provided in the `metadata`.

 Very often, you'll want to provide feedback to parameters in a default way.
 For instance, for `FloatUnit` parameters, you want to first check the unit, if that matches check the number, and so forth.
 In this case the `getFieldInputFeedback(exerciseData, ['param1', 'param2'])` function comes in very handy!
 You might see it at various example exercises.
 Read more about how this works in the [feedback folder](./feedback/).